edgebox-iot/ua-netinst-config/README.md

 ## The edgebox setup script

-Included after installation in `~/home/system/` is a basg script with the name `edgebox.sh`.
+Included after installation in `~/home/system/` is a bash script with the name `edgebox.sh`.
 This script can be ran after installation to setup the necessary components for a proper functioning Edgebox.
 It can be run anywhere in a terminal as it is pre-included in the PATH.

 The recommendation is that after installation, you should run the setup script.
-The system is SSH accessible through `ssh system@edgebox`, using the password set on the `installer-config.txt` file.
+The system is SSH accessible through `ssh system@edgebox.local`, using the password set on the `installer-config.txt` file.

 The available commands are: